soggybag/glitch-storm/README.md

 "Gain" just means **how much louder** the amplifier makes the signal.

 * Gain of 1: No amplification
-* Gain of 20: The LM386's default
+* Gain of 20: The LM386's default, boosts the output x 20
-* You can go up to 200 by adding a capacitor between Pins 1 and 8 — not needed here.
+* You can go up to x 200 by adding a capacitor between Pins 1 and 8 — not used here.

 I've added a pot between the Nano's ouput and the input of the LM386 to act as a volume control.
-This allows you to control the output gain from 0 to 20.
+This allows you to control the input to control the output gain from 0 to 20.

 ### 🧪 Tips for Builders